Why Your Toilet Has A Sewage Smell and How to Remove It

 4. Call a Plumber

-It will be expensive to use the services of a plumber but a toilet is such an important facility to compromise on.
-If the problem is not fixed in good time, a backup will be bound to happen.
+It will be expensive to use the services of a plumber, but a toilet is such an important facility to compromise on.
+A backup will happen if the problem is not fixed in good time.

-A backup happens when the house’s drains are clogged and the sewage starts to flow back through the toilet, bathtub drain, kitchen drain or any other drain in the house.
+A backup happens when the house’s drains are clogged, and the sewage starts to flow back through the toilet, bathtub drain, kitchen drain, or any other drain in the home.

 5. Replace the Toilet Wax Ring